 A: Both types have their advantages and disadvantages.
 The user must be proficient to know which solver can suit their purpose.

 Fixed Step - Solves the model at regular time intervals from the beginning to the end of the simulation.
 Generally, decreasing the step size increases the accuracy of the results while increasing the time required to simulate the system.

 Variable Step - Solvers vary the step size during the simulation.
 They reduce the step size to increase accuracy when a model's states are changing rapidly and increase the step size to avoid taking unnecessary steps when the model's states are changing slowly.
-It is a good option to choose Variable type unless there is a certain need for Fixed Step type.
+It is a good option to choose the Variable type unless there is a certain need for the Fixed Step type.

 Q: What are the solvers supported by Impact?🔗